 Please consider donating to the Department of Mathematics Outreach fund, which supports our Summer Illinois Math camp and other outreach initiatives.
 Your support helps our department fulfill Illinois' land grant mission.

-SIM Camp is typically held on the University of Illinois campus in Altgeld Hall at the corner of Wright Street and Green Street in Urbana, but SIM Camp 2021 will be held online.
+SIM Camp is typically held on the University of Illinois campus in Altgeld Hall at the corner of Wright Street and Green Street in Urbana, but SIM Camp 2021 was held online.

 You can find more transportation information here.